Voldrix/onlyfans-dl-2/README.md

 Any existing media will be skipped, not redownloaded.\
 Content will be named as DATE_ID.EXT (e.g. 2021-04-17_123456.jpg)

+The configurations-example.py need to be renamed to configurations.py and you need to enter you data accordingly.

 #### Requires
 Requires Python3 and 'requests': `python -m pip install requests` or